-The George D. Smith Professor in Translational Medicine
+George D. Smith Professor of Translational MedicineOn Leave from 09/25/2023 To 12/24/2023

 Current Research and Scholarly InterestsTwo areas: 1.
 Using rationally-designed peptide inhibitors to study protein-protein interactions in cell signaling.
 Focus: protein kinase C in heart and large GTPases regulating mitochondrial dynamics in neurodegdenration.
 2. Using small molecules (identified in a high throughput screens and synthetic chemistry) as activators and inhibitors of aldehyde dehydrogenases, a family of detoxifying enzymes, and glucose-6-phoshate dehydrogenase, in normal cells and in models of human diseases.